Your reputation online is just like your reputation in the real world; it can make or break your business or even your personal life.

-He took down all of his negative reviews and the business’s reputation went up in a day.
+He took down all of his negative reviews and her reputation score on MyLife went up in a day.

 Create quality content that Google, Bing, and other search engines will find before they find your negative reviews.

-Write white papers, blogs, social media posts, and more to push the negative information down on the search engines.
+Write white papers, blogs, social media posts, and more to suppress the negative information on the search engines.

 Search engines love the new and novel.
 If you start creating new content, the search engines will see the new stuff and the negative reviews will move to the back pages.

 Nearly everyone expects you to make mistakes.
-Consumers and other businesses know that you’ll have an unhappy customers.
+Consumers and other businesses know that you’ll have an unhappy customer.
 How you recover from a negative review is 99% of winning new customers.

-Either have them direct message or email you or have them give you a call.
+Either has them a direct message or email you or have them give you a call.
 Talk to them about their concerns.
 Fix it the best you can.

-Then go back online and update their complaint with how you fixed it and that you hope that their satisfied.
+Then go back online and update their complaint with how you fixed it and that you hope that they're satisfied.
 Apologize again.

 One business we worked with was run by a guy who thought that striking back is a great way to fix a problem.